This article applies to any business with 19 or less employees (eligible business) who will commence reporting STP events from 1 July 2019.

 Yes, you absolutely can!
 Simply don't select the Closely held employee checkbox from the employee's Pay Run Defaults page and the employee will be reported in STP events.
 Be aware though, once an employee has been included in a lodged STP event for a FY, the closely held option in an employee's pay run default will be locked and you will not be able to then mark them as closely held.

 Closely Held Employees & Payment Summaries

 Eligible businesses not reporting closely held employees through STP must follow 'old school' end of financial year processes for those employees.
 What does 'old school' mean?
 It means closely held employees will need to be provided with a payment summary and a payment summary annual report must also be lodged with the ATO.
 This must only be done for closely held employees not reported through STP.
-Do not include STP reported employees as you will be over reporting payroll data to the ATO.

 If you have any questions or feedback, please let us know via firstname.lastname@example.org.